Ride The Unicorn with the CorkSport 3rd Gen Mazda 3 & Mazda 6 Turbo Kit

 Does The CST4 Have Increased Airflow Over The K04?

-CST4 specs vs. k04 specs
+CST4 specs vs. Mazdaspeed k04 turbo specs

 Next comes wheels, which is where the CST4 really shines.
-Shown in the image above, we have the CST4 on the left and the OEM K04 on the right.
+As shown in the image above, we have the CST4 on the left and the OEM K04 on the right.
 The CST4 is 12% larger on the compressor inducer, and 21% larger on the exducer than the OEM K04.
-Combined with the use of a taller wheel (green line), every revolution of the CST4 not only brings in a greater quantity of air into the compressor, but has a higher airflow capacity, thus moving a greater volume of air.
-For those of you that need a few more key specific numbers; The OEM K04 uses a 45mm inducer; 56.25mm exducer cast compressor wheel, while the CST4 uses a 50.5mm inducer and 68.1mm exducer forged billet compressor wheel.
+Combined with the use of a taller wheel (green line), every revolution of the CST4 not only brings in a greater quantity of air into the compressor but has a higher airflow capacity, thus moving a greater volume of air.
+For those of you who need a few more key specific numbers, The OEM K04 uses a 45mm inducer and 56.25mm exducer cast compressor wheel, while the CST4 uses a 50.5mm inducer and 68.1mm exducer forged billet compressor wheel.

-On the turbine side, the OEM K04 uses a 50.1mm inducer and a 44.5mm exducer 12-blade cast wheel.
-The CST4 uses a 56.2mm inducer and 49mm exducer high-flow 9-blade design.
-Again, the CST4 outshines the K04 with the turbine inducer being 12% larger and the exducer 10% larger.
+On the turbine side, the OEM K04 turbo uses a 50.1mm inducer and a 44.5mm exducer 12-blade cast wheel.
+The CST4 turbo uses a 56.2mm inducer and 49mm exducer high-flow 9-blade design.
+Again, the CST4 outshines the K04, with the turbine inducer being 12% larger and the exducer 10% larger.
 The 9-blade design has two key benefits: more peak exhaust flow as there is less material in the way of flow, and 21% lighter for a faster spool time.

 The final component is the compressor and turbine housings.
-The K04 uses restrictive housings that cannot keep up at higher RPMs, and especially at higher boost levels.
-You can feel this as your stock turbo “runs out of steam” up above ~5200RPM.
-The CST4 housings may fit exactly in the OEM locations and use the OEM hook up points but that is where the similarities end.
+The Mazdaspeed K04 turbo uses restrictive housings that cannot keep up at higher RPMs, and especially at higher boost levels.
+You can feel this as your stock turbo โ€œruns out of steamโ€ up above ~5200 RPM.
+The CST4 turbo housings may fit exactly in the OEM locations and use the OEM hook up points but that is where the similarities end.

 How Much Power Does The CST4 Make?

 So what does all of this mean in terms of power?
-We’ve seen the OEM K04 pushed way out of its comfort zone and make in the 350-360WHP range with the right supporting mods.
-This is far out of the efficiency range of the little K04, and it’s a ticking time bomb when running at this power level.
-The CST4, on the other hand, is perfectly happy running in the 400WHP range all day, again, with the right supporting mods.
-We’ve even seen it pushed to its limit in the 450-460 range.
+Weโ€™ve seen the OEM K04 pushed way out of its comfort zone and make in the 350-360WHP range with the right supporting mods.
+This is far out of the efficiency range of the little K04, and itโ€™s a ticking time bomb when running at this power level.
+The CST4 turbo, on the other hand, is perfectly happy running in the 400WHP range all day, again, with the right supporting mods.
+Weโ€™ve even seen it pushed to its limit in the 450-460 range.

 For those of you more interested in boost pressures, the K04 can hit a max of ~24-25psi in the midrange before it’s out of its efficiency range and starts producing just heat.
-At redline, the K04 is typically at a max of about 17-18psi.
+At redline, the Mazdaspeed K04 is typically at a max of about 17-18psi.
 What you feel as your car seems to stop accelerating after ~5200RPM on the stock turbo.
 The CST4 does a lot better, hitting a max of ~29-30psi in the midrange but carries the high pressure into higher RPMs, with peak boost pressure at redline of ~26-27psi.
 This keeps you pushed into your seat with a smile on your face!

-CST4 Mounting Point
+Mazdaspeed CST4 Turbo Mounting Point

 How Quickly Does The CST4 Spool?

 We get a lot of questions on how fast this turbo spools, so let’s take a moment to discuss both.
-The OEM K04 spools very quickly since its housings and wheels are so small.
+The Mazdaspeed OEM K04 spools very quickly since its housings and wheels are so small.
 If tuned incorrectly it can spool almost instantly and kill blocks with an extremely low-RPM torque spike.
-The CST4 also spools quick, making full boost by approximately 3300RPM on most cars.
+The CST4 also spools quickly, making full boost by approximately 3300RPM on most cars.
 The big difference is that the CST4 carries power out to redline instead of falling off as the K04 does.
 To be clear, you still have to be careful with the CST4 as it too can kill a stock block with too aggressive of a tune.

 Is The CST4 A Drop-In?

-So bringing things full circle, the “drop-in” aspect of the CST4 means you can run it with almost no other supporting parts, only a HPFP upgrade, access port, and a tune are required.
-It also means that it hooks up directly to the OEM inlet and outlet flanges so that there is no excessive modification required to make the turbo fit.
+So bringing things full circle, the โ€œdrop-inโ€ aspect of the CST4 means you can run it with almost no other supporting parts, only a HPFP upgrade, access port, and a tune are required.
+It also means that it hooks up directly to the OEM inlet and outlet flanges so that there are no excessive modifications required to make the turbo fit your Mazdaspeed.
 We even include new studs, lock nuts, gaskets, a custom upper coolant line, new coolant and oil crush washers, and the correct oil feed banjo bolt so there is no hassle of finding replacement hardware, gaskets, or lines to make your turbo function.
-We do strongly recommend picking up a CorkSport EBCS to best control boost on your CST4.
+We strongly recommend picking up a CorkSport EBCS to best control the boost on your CST4 Turbo.
 We have also found that the stock intake size will be maxed out at around 18-19psi on the CST4.
 To get more power from there, a 3 inch or 3.5-inch intake will be needed.

-By no means is the CST4 a K04 though as it’s larger and has much higher horsepower capabilities.
+By no means is the CST4 a K04 since itโ€™s larger and has much higher horsepower capabilities.
 For those of you more familiar with Garett turbos, the CST4 is just a smidge bigger than a GTX2867.

 Connect with us: